 The Fort of Bangalore

 Kempe Gowda, a feudatory of the Vijayanagar Empire had constructed a mud fort in Bangalore and made it his seat of rule.
-Around the fort he had developed ‘petas’ for many artisans and trades.
+Around the fort, he had developed ‘petas’ for many artisans and trades.
 Thus the town grew in size and style.
-As a devoted Hindu he had always encouraged construction of temples and agraharams around the temples.
-He thus made Bangalore a business hub as well as a cultural centre.
+As a devoted Hindu, he had always encouraged the construction of temples and agraharams around the temples.
+He thus made Bangalore a business hub as well as a cultural center.
 This dynasty developed Bangalore further to the envy of others.
 Although it was not strategically an important place for commerce the development done by the Gowdas had invited envy and soon Bangalore fell into the hands of Bijapur Sultans.
-The Mughals in turn gave it to Wodeyars for a consideration.
+The Mughals in turn gave it to Wodeyars for consideration.

-A new oval shaped fort was built south of the old mud fort.
+A new oval-shaped fort was built south of the old mud fort.
 Again the reign changed to Hyder Ali and then to the British.
-Hyder Ali got the oval fort rebuilt in stone, as a part of his defense strategy.
-Ever since, Bangalore developed into a commercial and military centre of strategic importance.
-The work started by Hyder Ali to build within this fort was completed by Tipu Sultan.
-After Bangalore came under the control of British, they neglected the maintenance of the fort because of the fact that it was in the midst of a cluster of commercial “petas”, denying the exclusivity they needed.
+Hyder Ali rebuilt the oval fort in stone as part of his defense strategy.
+Ever since Bangalore developed into a commercial and military center of strategic importance.
+The work started by Hyder Ali to build this fort was completed by Tipu Sultan.
+After Bangalore came under the control of the British, they neglected the maintenance of the fort because it was in the midst of a cluster of commercial “petas”, denying the exclusivity they needed.

 Armory within the Fort

-It is important to note that the fort housed the entire the armory of the earlier rulers.
-All the governmental works were executed from the fort and most of the important officials were staying and operating from the fort till the reign of Tipu Sultan.
+It is important to note that the fort housed the entire armory of the earlier rulers.
+All governmental works were executed from the fort, and most of the important officials lived and operated there until the reign of Tipu Sultan.

-With the influence of Dutch, French and the English people, new methods of warfare had come into operation.
-The local rulers also adopted the same and accordingly the arsenals for the war had to be changed.
+With the influence of the Dutch, French, and English people, new methods of warfare had come into operation.
+The local rulers also adopted the same and accordingly, the arsenals for the war had to be changed.
 Therefore Hyder Ali introduced new weapons along with the traditional ones.
-The inventory for the weapons grew with more enemies around.
-The safe storing of the large extent of the weapons became important.
-To make way for this within the fort, the officials who were till then residing within the fort had to be moved out.
+The inventory of the armory grew with more enemies around.
+The safe storing of large quantities of armory became important.
+To make way for this within the fort, the officials who were then residing within the fort had to be moved out.

 Sri Anjaneya worshipers